lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

-I'm a first-year PhD student at UCSB.
+I'm a PhD student at UCSB.
 I was a master student at Rutgers University.
-I'm interested in theoretical computer science and mathematics.
-I currently think about communication complexity.
+I'm interested in mathematical problems with motivation from theoretical computer science.
+In general, I like combinatorics and probability.

+Currently I think about communication complexity.

 [Thinking and communicating about mathematics](https://sites.math.rutgers.edu/~saks/300S/Part1.pdf).